Unbewohnte/FTU/README.md

 - **VERY** expensive on resources; somewhat FIXED - [x], no more **json manipulations**, only **raw bytes**`s wizardry !
 - If `MAXFILEDATASIZE` is bigger than appr.
 1024 - the packets on the other end will not be unmarshalled due to error ??; FIXED - [x], unnecessary, wrong, deprecated, **destroyed !!!**
 - Lack of proper error-handling; somewhat FIXED - [x]
-- Lack of information about the process of transferring (ETA, lost packets, etc.); FIXED - [ ]
+- Lack of information about the process of transferring; FIXED - [x]
 - No way to verify if the transferred file is not corrupted; FIXED via checksum- [x]
 - No encryption; FIXED via AES encryption of packets` body - [x]
 - Messy and hard to follow code && file structure; FIXED? - [x]